-Another option is to take the local trains.
-Since Tokyo and Osaka are well connected with series of different transportation networks, traveling by local trains is relatively easy, but very long when compared to other options.
+Another option is to take local trains.
+Since Tokyo and Osaka are well connected with a series of different transportation networks, traveling by local trains is relatively easy, but very long when compared to other options.

 Local trains, commonly known in Japan as kakue-teisha or futsu-densha, are different from the Shinkansen because they stop at nearly every station, and are obviously much slower.

 From Tokyo to Osaka, the trip will take you between 9 and 10 hours, with about four train transfers.
 This is not ideal for tourists visiting for very short periods, particularly if you have tons of luggage with you.